 The colors of the forms and their respective meaning are as follows:

-A pink form will be issued to applicants when a consular officer has concerns about details provided in the application such as the applicant’s true purpose for visiting the U.S., work information, or qualifications.
-When a pink form is issued, the application usually requires further administrative processing.
+Pink form.
+A pink form will be issued to applicants when a consular officer has concerns about details provided in the application, such as the applicant’s work information, qualifications, or true purpose for visiting the U.S. When a pink form is issued, the application usually requires further administrative processing.
 Applicants who receive a 221(g) pink form may also receive a reference ID to track the status of the application.

-The issuance of a yellow form indicates that the visa consulate requires additional time to review the documentation.
+Yellow form.
+A yellow form indicates that the consulate requires additional time to review the documentation.
 The actual amount of time needed varies and may depend on the details of each individual case.
 General administrative processing is typically needed to validate the documentation that the applicant has supplied.